DivyanshuSinha136/DivyanshuSinha136/README.md

 I started my journey with Python and quickly expanded into **C, C++, JavaScript, Assembly**, and **system programming**.

 Some highlights of my journey:
+- 🏆 Earned the **[Quickdraw Achievement](https://github.com/users/DivyanshuSinha136/achievements/quickdraw)** on GitHub — awarded for lightning-fast responses in public repositories.
 - 🧠 Developed **AI systems** from scratch (rule-based AI, Python-based AI backends, and even Assembly-based AI)
 - 📦 Published Python packages on **PyPI** (including `pythonaibrain`, an AI backend with self-learning capabilities)
 - 🖥 Built my own **programming language** — *KingCobra* — with custom syntax, compiler, and `.kb` extension